 Alternate direction of geogrid reinforcement H/4 extension on subsequent geogrid layers.

 Inside 90° Corners Vertical Walls

-Install blocks on the base course with the Batter Indicator pointing Forward, leading to the corner.
+Install blocks on the base course with the Batter Indicator pointing Backward, leading to the corner.
+Remove the Lateral Lock ensuring the standard block is flush with the corner block.